DPhil, Oxford University

 She participated in the EU funded “Project E-QUAL” (2014-2017) and produced, among other things, a critical writing course module for all the universities partnered under the project.
 The module is now available as an open access course on the Swayam platform.
 She won a grant to collaborate with the Thompson Writing Program at Duke University (2015-2017) and continues the collaboration to develop research for teaching writing.
 Her publications include articles on seventeenth-century English literature and pedagogy.
 Her book Magical Epistemologies: Forms of Knowledge in Early Modern English Drama is forthcoming.
 She has co-edited This Unsettled Place: A Critical Anthology of American Poetry and Short Stories (2014) and has published a book of poems Between Sure Places (2015).
 She is currently working on several collaborative projects in writing pedagogy.
 Her fiction, poetry and photo art have appeared online, and in magazines and anthologies.

 Sayantan Datta is a developmental neurobiologist in training, working towards their PhD at TIFR-Hyderabad.
-They did their BSc in Life Sciences from Presidency University, Kolkata, and their MSc in Neural and Cognitive Sciences from the University of Hyderabad.
-They are an experienced science writer and communicator.
-Their interests lie in the fields of feminist science writing, cognitive models of writing, science illustration, and multimedia communication, and they are also interested in the history and philosophy of sciences, and neurodevelopment.
-Currently, they are looking at intersections between neuroscience and law, and neurofeminist philosophy.
-At Krea, they wish to use their skills from the intersection of the sciences and social sciences, and their experience in writing, to work with students to develop their academic writing and communication skills.
-They are open to collaboration with other researchers and teachers interested in the afore mentioned disciplines/subjects.
+They did their B.Sc. in Life Sciences from Presidency University, Kolkata, and their MSc in Neural and Cognitive Sciences from the University of Hyderabad.
+As a science writer and communicator, their interests lie in the fields of feminist science writing, cognitive models of writing, science illustration, and multimedia communication.

 PhD, University of Madras

-In her professorial capacity she has designed and taught courses such as Past performing practices, Art as history and Women in Performance, Literature and Media, which cover archival writing practices, performance in the study of the body and culture as a lived experience.
-Her more recent addition has been a workshop style course on ditties and dances of folk and tribal cultures from across the world titled “Or Muf Leh” She is also a sought after speaker on topics pertaining to education, art and culture.
+In her professorial capacity she has designed and taught courses such as Past Performing Practices, Art as History, Women in Performance, Literature and Media that cover archival writing practices and performance in the study of the body and culture as a lived experience.
+Her more recent addition has been a workshop style course on ditties and dances of folk and tribal cultures from across the world titled “Or Muf Leh” She is also a sought after speaker on topics pertaining to Education, art and culture.

 As a Fulbright-Nehru Fellow for Academic and Professional Excellence, Swarnamalya went to UCLA to teach and pursue post doctoral research.
 She is trained in Indian and Middle Eastern music, epigraphy, history and archaeology.
-She has received prestigious awards and fellowships for her contributions.
-She is the Director of Ranga Mandira Academy of World Dance/Performance and Indic Studies which works at providing education in Performing Arts.
+She has received prestigious awards and fellowships for her contributions including the recent KREA- Faculty Research Fellowship for 20-21.
+She is currently Assistant Professor of Practice (Arts), KREA University, India.
+She is also the Director of Ranga Mandira Academy of World Dance/ Performance and Indic Studies which works at providing education in Performing Arts.
 Ranga Mandira runs a community radio for the arts and also creates a platform for sustainable development for the hereditary artiste communities.
-She is a visiting faculty to SASTRA University, Madras University, and a guest faculty to Ashoka University, Bridgewater State University (Boston), and Flame University.
+She has served as a visiting faculty at SASTRA University, Madras University, and a guest faculty to Ashoka University, Bridgewater State University (Boston), and Flame University in India.

 PhD, Pennsylvania State University